 - Unlike passive talent pools, talent pipeline management is the active engagement of qualified, vetted, and tested candidates.

-- To do this, you need to take a long-term approach to sourcing, using techniques such as skills tests to vet candidates upfront.
+- To do this, you need to take a long-term approach to sourcing, using techniques such as competency tests to vet candidates upfront.
 Our ready-made assessment templates that have been expertly crafted for a wide range of fields can help you quickly and accurately identify the most qualified candidates for your open positions.

 - From here, create engaging communities to keep candidates interested until you’ve got a vacancy to offer them!

 Talent pipelining is key to saving time and resources that would otherwise be spent on bringing in the wrong candidates.
 Plus, it simplifies your hiring process, creating a stellar experience for candidates – a win-win for everyone!

 James Elliott is a Strategy Manager and Writer from London, UK.
 When not working on the day job, James writes on a variety of business and project management topics with a focus on content that enables readers to take action and improve their ways of working.
 You can check out James’ work on his website or by connecting on LinkedIn.